Jtoast65/League-of-Legends-/index.md

 ## Introduction

-League of Legends is one of the world's most popular video games, with a thriving professional esports scene.
-Professional League of Legends matches are complex strategic affairs where teams compete to destroy the enemy's base while accumulating advantages through kills, objectives, and gold.
-Understanding what factors contribute to match outcomes is crucial for teams, analysts, and fans alike.
+League of Legends is one of the most well-known video games in the world, with a massive global player base and a highly developed professional esports scene.
+At the professional level, matches are very fast-paced and strategically complex.
+Each team aims to destroy the opposing base while gaining advantages through kills, objectives, map control, and gold.
+Because so many factors influence the flow of a game, it is extremely important for both players and game developers to know how they contribute to match outcomes.

-This project investigates the relationship between early game performance and match outcomes in professional League of Legends esports matches from 2022.
-The dataset contains detailed match data from Oracle's Elixir, with comprehensive statistics about player performance, team performance, and game state at various timestamps throughout each match.
+This project explores the relationship between early game performance and match outcomes in professional League of Legends esports matches from 2022.
+The dataset contains match data from Oracle's Elixir, with comprehensive statistics about player performance, team performance, and game state at various timestamps throughout each match.

 ## Research Question